SDCG69/SDCG-V10/content/fiction/hernose.md

 Where was the camera?

-She turned her head to look for it.

-Thinking again, she noticed the pressure was not on her chest.
+Anna turned her head to look for it, noticed the pressure was not on her chest.
 Instead, there were hands pushing her thighs apart.

-Anna shoved Danni’s face into her lap.
+Anna pulled Danni’s face into her pussy.

 “Lick it, Danni.
 Put your face in my pussy.
 Let me feel your mouth.”